-We are committed to the early identification of student/pupils with SEND in order to prevent future difficulties as the child progresses through school.
+We are committed to the early identification of student/pupils with SEND in order to support future progression for the child through school.
 Prior to joining a Laurus Trust Primary School, staff work closely with families to make an early assessment of need.
 We recognise that parents or carers know their child best, and where possible we use an informal home visit to meet the child in their own context.
+We are fully committed to co-production as a key feature of our SEND processes.

 Where the child is already known to an outside agency, such as health or social care, we work in a multi-agency way to ensure that we have the right information so that the best possible provision, intervention and support can be put in place as early as possible.
 Where a child already has an EHCP prior to starting school, we will work to have a School Focused Plan (SFP) in place before entry.